-Definition: A screen or partition wall behind the main altar in a church, usually ornamental.
+A reredos is a screen or partition wall behind the main altar in a church, usually ornamental.

-Many reredos include religious icons and statues of saints, lie this one at Mission San Francisco.
+Many reredos include religious icons and statues of saints, like this one at Mission San Francisco.

-Definition: The area inside a church where the main altar is found.
+The sanctuary is an area inside a church where the main altar is found.

 The word sanctuary originally meant a holy place, but today it means a place of safety.

 In church architecture, the sanctuary is the most sacred part of the building.
 It is the area around the altar.